AlexanderKud/Key_Search/README.md

 You can find the right package manager commands on the Internet for your Linux Distro.

 check_puzzle_distance.py
-- complete calculations to see real numbers to solve the puzzle with chosen settings
+- complete calculations to see the real numbers to solve the puzzle with chosen settings

 prep_bloom.cpp
 - batch addition